-Cello prodigy, Stéphane Tétreault first made international headlines as the recipient of Bernard Greenhouse’s cello, the 1707 “Countess of Stainlein, Ex-Paganini” Stradivarius, on generous loan from Mrs. Jacqueline Desmarais.
-Selected as the laureate of the very first Fernand-Lindsay Career Award as well as Jeunesses Musicales of Canada’s Choquette-Symcox Award in 2013, he has performed on two occasions with violinist and conductor Maxim Vengerov.
+Cello prodigy Stéphane Tétreault first made international headlines as the recipient of Bernard Greenhouse’s cello, the 1707 “Countess of Stainlein, Ex-Paganini” Stradivarius, on generous loan from Mrs. Jacqueline Desmarais.
+He was the laureate of the first Fernand-Lindsay Career Award as well as Jeunesses Musicales of Canada’s Choquette-Symcox Award in 2013.
 His debut CD, released on the Analekta label and recorded with the Orchestre symphonique de Québec and conductor Fabien Gabel, was nominated as the “Best Classical Album of the Year” at the 2013 ADISQ Gala, and earned rave reviews from The Strad and Gramophone magazines.
-As the first ever Soloist-in-Residence of the Orchestre Métropolitain, he performed alongside Yannick Nézet-Séguin and others during the 2014-2015 season and made his debut at the Auditorium of the Louvre Museum in March 2015.
-Currently 22 years old, Stéphane was a student of the late cellist and conductor Yuli Turovsky for more than 10 years.
+As the first Soloist-in-Residence of the Orchestre Métropolitain, he performed alongside Yannick Nézet-Séguin during the 2014-2015 season and made his debut at the Auditorium of the Louvre Museum in March 2015.
+Now 22 years old, Stéphane was a student of the late cellist and conductor Yuli Turovsky for more than 10 years.
 He holds a Bachelor’s degree and is currently pursuing a Master’s degree in Music Performance at the Université de Montréal.

 Third Place: Pianist, Pierre-André Doucet